openpnp/openpnp/User-Manual.md

 A common source of confusion is how OpenPnP uses the various Z values and Part heights throughout the system.
 In simplest terms:

 - Parts are picked from feeders at the Z value specified on the feeder.
 Every feeder type has a Z value you can set, and this is where the nozzle will be lowered to before picking.
 - Every board in a job has a location which includes a Z value.
-The Z value is the top of the board.
+The Z value is the surface of the board facing up on the machine.
 - Every part has an associated height value.
 The height value is added to the board's Z value when placing.

 # Advanced Topics